 Common Problems I’m Seeing

-It’s been a month since these changes took effect.
+It’s been a few months since these changes took effect.
 Here’s what’s going wrong:

 Using Old Forms